anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 ## Manual slices

 Just inspecting the overall and class metrics isn't enough to deploy our new version to production.
-There may be key slices of our dataset that we expect to do really well on (ie. minority groups, large customers, etc.) and we need to ensure that their metrics are also improving.
+There may be key slices of our dataset that we need to do really well on (ie. minority groups, large customers, etc.) or capture implicit metadata (hidden aspects of the data that are not explicit feature columns).
 An easy way to create and evaluate slices is to define slicing functions.

 ```python linenums="1"
 from snorkel.slicing import PandasSFApplier